 B’nai B’rith youth organization groups are also active in the local welfare of the Jews including helping the blind and handicapped, funding campaigns, assisting drives and local community service.
 The B’nai B’rith sponsors summer exchange programs for youths to study and work in Israel and for Israeli youths to travel to America and other countries.
 These exchanges are only open to Jewish youths.

 They have camps for 2 to 7 weeks for young girls and boys entering Grade 3 through to Grade 11 and the program consists of learning, forming friendships, having fun, athletics, squash, art, outdoor adventures and teaching them history and Jewish culture.

 Both girls and boys are taught leadership skills and a positive Jewish identity and the opportunity to enjoy social community service in athletic and Jewish culture.
 The boys belong to an organization called 'Aleph Zadik,' the girls, 'Omaha.'

-Teams Leaders can be elected to office by their peers betweens regions and chapters at various organizational levels, and elections are usually held on a yearly or half yearly basis.
+Teams Leaders can be elected to office by their peer's betweens regions and chapters at various organizational levels, and elections are usually held on a yearly or half-yearly basis.

 Hillel is the largest Jewish campus organization in the world and is engaged with college students at more than 550 universities across the world.
-Hillel engages the leadership of more Jewish college students than all other endeavors combined.
+Hillel engages the leadership of more Jewish college students than all other endeavours combined.
 90% of Jews in the United States go to college and are part of a diverse network.

 In 2012, Hillel was added to the list of 16 People and Organizations 'Changing the World,' a list put together by philanthropist and Internet entrepreneur Craig Newmark.